-United Nations mediators have already set a date in Geneva (Sept.
+United Nations (UN) mediators have already set a date in Geneva (Sept.
 6) to discuss the Yemen crisis.
-These talks should begin by arranging a ceasefire, followed by the transfer of the Houthi-held port of Hodeida, through which an estimated 70 percent of Yemen’s food and aid supplies flow, to UN control.
+These talks should begin by arranging a ceasefire, followed by the transfer of the Houthi-held port of Al Hudaydah, where an estimated 70 percent of Yemen’s food and aid supplies flow, to UN control.
 Subsequent talks should focus on a political process and stabilization efforts.

-The Houthis seem willing to enter such a negotiation, but the Saudi-led coalition remains defiant.
+The Houthis seem willing to enter negotiations, but the Riyadh-led coalition has remained defiant.

-Concern over Iran’s support for the Houthis was one reason the KSA backed the government of Sunni President Abd-Rabbu Mansour Hadi.
-Echoing the Saudi and Emirati portrayal of the Houthis as Iranian proxies, the Trump administration has continued to back the coalition in its onslaught of Yemenis as part of a broader pressure campaign against the Islamic Republic.
+Concern over the Islamic Republic of Iran’s (IRI) support for the Houthis was one reason the KSA backed the government of Yemen’s President Abd-Rabbu Mansour Hadi.
+Echoing the Saudi and Emirati portrayal of the Houthis as Iranian proxies, the Trump administration has continued to back the coalition as part of a broader pressure campaign against Tehran.

-However, the war has only strengthened what had been relatively minor bonds between the Houthis and Iran, making Saudi concerns a self-fulfilling prophecy.
-Iran, for its part, has found a relatively inexpensive way of weakening Saudi Arabia, which is spending precious resources on this endless and cruel conflict.
+However, the war has only strengthened what had been relatively minor bonds between the Houthis and Iran, making Saudi concerns self-fulfilling.
+Iran, for its part, has found a relatively inexpensive way of targeting Saudi Arabia, which is spending significantly more resources to continue the war.

 One of the most horrific attacks occurred last month.
-A bomb used by the coalition in a devastating attack on a school bus on August 6, which killed dozens of children aged six to 11, was sold as part of a US State Department-approved arms deal with Saudi Arabia.
+A bomb used by the coalition in a devastating attack on a school bus on August 6, which killed dozens of children, was sold as part of a US-approved arms deal with Saudi Arabia.
 At first, Saudi officials asserted that the bus was a “legitimate military target,” alleging that the Houthis train child soldiers and use civilians as human shields, only to later express regret and conclude a mistake had been made.

 In March 2016, a strike on a Yemeni market, reportedly by a US-supplied precision-guided MK 84 bomb, killed 97 people and wounded dozens.
 In October of that year, 155 people were killed and hundreds more wounded in a similar attack on a funeral hall.
 That bomb too, came from the US.